|Blade Length||150 mm|

 About the Shape - This is the knife for smaller jobs that are done on a cutting board.
 Perfect for slicing shallots, cutting herbs, and boning smaller proteins.
 Additionally, Petty knives are an indispensable tool for those who feel uncomfortable wielding a larger chef knife.

 About Seki Kanetsugu Zuiun - Seki Kanetsugu is a knife maker in Seki, whose ancestor was a famous swordsmith Kanetsugu (1336-1392).
-The company itself was founded in 1819 and celebrated their 100 year anniversary this year.
+The company itself was founded in 1918 and celebrated their 100 year anniversary in 2018.
 To celebrate their 100th year, they launched this knife line called “Zuiun”.
 This beautiful piece is made with SG2 with 62 layers of stainless Damascus outside.
 The blade is sharpened very thin and the taper is beautiful.
 Heptagon shaped handle is made with pakka wood for its strength.
 Although this is considered to be a machine-forged knife, it is perhaps at the highest level.

 Stainless steel is super handy because it doesn’t rust or stain easily like carbon steel.
 That said, remember it is stain-less, not stain-never.
 While it is much easier to care for than high-carbon steel, it does benefit from proper use: use it, wash it, dry it and put it away.
 Always avoid the dishwasher!